The Max Miller Appreciation Society's

 If you have enjoyed this website, why not join THE MAX MILLER APPRECIATION SOCIETY.
 As a member you will receive the journal There'll Never Be Another issued quarterly packed with information, receive discounts on entry to the Society's tea parties, annual dinners and special events, make contact with other members and keep those memories of Max, music hall and variety alive

-If you have memories of Max, questions or just wish to comment on this website, we would be delighted to hear from you, Just e-mail us, click on button:
+If you have memories of Max, questions or just wish to comment on this website, we would be delighted to hear from you, Just e-mail us, click on button at foot of page

 Alternatively you may wish to write to the Membership Secretary: